sparkflows/sparkflows-docs/docs/installation/loadbalancer/routing.rst

 Route 53
 ==========

-It Explains about Configuring Route 53 to Network Load balancer.
+It explains about configuring "Route 53" to network load balancer.

-Below ares steps to follow:
+Below are the steps to follow for configuration:

-* Login to AWS Console and Type R 53 in search box
+* Login to AWS console and type "R 53" in search box

 Sign in to the AWS Management Console and open the Route 53 console at https://console.aws.amazon.com/route53/